nocturn9x/giambio/README.md

 As of the time of writing, the ecosystem for async libraries is divided as follows:
 - Asyncio.
 Since it's in the stdlib, it sets a standard all of its own
 - Tornado/Gevent/other old frameworks (based partly on asyncio or not)
-- Modern, post PEP 492 frameworks like curio and trio
+- Modern, post-PEP 492 frameworks like curio and trio

 The main issue with asyncio is too complex to explain here in detail, but in short it boils down to the fact that it is an old library which was not designed to take advantage